corecompete/sas94-viya/README.md

 |   Number of Viya CAS Nodes	    |   Required Input<br>Default: 1<br>Min: 1<br>Max: 100 | Number of CAS Worker Nodes required for the deployment.  |

 ## Additional Deployment Details

 ### User Accounts
-The *vmuser* host operating system account is created during deployment.
+The default *vmuser* host operating system account is created during deployment.
 Use this account to log in via SSH to any of the machines.

 SAS External Users such sasinst is used for SAS 9.4 Installation.
 Create SAS Account to access the application once the deployment is finished.